JoshuaEgwuatu/Fall-2023-Autonomous-Crawlspace-Inspection-Robot/Navigation/Signoffs/Livestream Camera Subsystem.md

 WiFi connection should provide a minimum data rate of 1,492.992 Mbps to minimize latency during video streaming.

 ## Constraint 3 - Light:
-Thw camera shall be designed to achieve a minimum luminous flux of 0.5 Lumens, ensuring an illuminance level of 0.5 Lux on the sensor surface to meet the light constraint.
+The camera subsystem shall provide a live video feed with night vision capabilities, enabling real-time navigation of the robot in pitch black environments up to a distance of 12 meters (40 ft.) with clear visibility.

 # Buildable Schematics
 ## 3D Model